HLR/DomiKnowS/docs/OVERVIEW_USER.md

 ```

 Step 2: In the same graph we also define the logical constraints that we wish to apply to these concepts in addition to the constraints that are implicitly inferred based on the structure of the concept graph.
-In the following code, we declare that the labels is_more, is_less, and no-effect are disjoint and must be True one at a time.
-The next line declares that if the label for a question is is_more, the label for a question that has a symmetric relation with it should be is_less.
+In the following code, we declare that the labels `is_more`, `is_less`, and `no_effect` are disjoint and must be True one at a time.
+The next line declares that if the label for a question is `is_more`, the label for a question that has a `symmetric` relation with it should be `is_less`.

 ```python
 with Graph('WIQA_graph') as graph: